 Medication errors commonly occur.
 Within the UK there are 237 million per year at some point during the medication process, these errors can lead to harm, or even death (2).
 Children are at an increased risk of harm from medication errors when compared with adults (3).
 Within the UK, 13% of medications prescribed for children contain errors (4).
 There are many reasons that children are at increased risk from medication errors (5).
 These errors can occur throughout the medication process from prescribing to dispensing to documentation (6).
 With prescribing errors, doses are more commonly prescribed on a weight-based system compared to adults hence create variation (7).
 Lack of standardisation between formulations and strengths increases the likelihood of medication errors.
 A recent study highlighted the incidence of 10 times medication errors in children (8).
 The introduction of the electronic prescribing and medicines administration system (ePMA) has also contributed to errors particularly in relation to tenfold medication errors such as those referenced in the HSIB report (1).

 It is not just the variation in dosing that leads to errors in prescribing but also the limited guidance available of prescribing in the clinical ward round environment compared to adult hospitals.
 The Royal College of Physicians (RCP) expresses that the modern ward round should involve a medication review as part of best practice in the clinical environment (9), however this is in relation to adult care only.
 When examining interventions that have been undertaken in adults there is evidence that different interventions can be beneficial in reducing errors and improving clinical practice, such as pharmacists in ward rounds (10) and the use of clinical tools ie SBAR (11).
 Only 14% of medicines are licensed for children at the time they reach the UK market, with this only increasing to about 25% in the next 10 years (12).
 The lack of evidence and consensus as well as the complexity around medications for children is large compared to adults.
-There is no systematic reviews and no guidance to examine how different interventions may improve medication safety in the paediatric ward round environment.
+There are no systematic reviews and no guidance to examine how different interventions may affect medication safety in the paediatric ward round environment.

-The aim of this systematic review is to look at interventions that have been tested with the aim of improving medication safety during paediatric ward rounds.
-This forms part of a programme of work being led by the RCPCH Joint standing committee on medicines to develop evidence-based guidance in this area.
+The aim of this systematic review is therefore to look at interventions that have been tested with the aim of improving medication safety during paediatric ward rounds.
+This forms part of a programme of work being led by the RCPCH Joint Standing Committee on Medicines to develop evidence-based guidance in this area.

 Methods